ibm-cloud-docs/containers/cs_cli_devtools.md

 View a list of available machine types for your worker nodes.
 Each machine type includes the amount of virtual CPU, memory, and disk space for each worker node in the cluster.
 - Machine types with `u2c` or `b2c` in the name use local disk instead of storage area networing (SAN) for reliability.
 Reliability benefits include higher throughput when serializing bytes to the local disk and reduced file system degradation due to network failures.
 These machine types contain 25GB local disk storage for the OS file system and 100GB local disk storage for `/var/lib/docker`, the directory that all the container data is written to.
-- Machine types that include `encrypted` in the name encrypt the host's docker data.
+- Machine types that include `encrypted` in the name encrypt the host's Docker data.
 The `/var/lib/docker` directory, where all container data is stored, is encrypted with LUKS encryption.
 - Machine types with `u1c` or `b1c` in the name are deprecated, such as `u1c.2x4`.
 To start using `u2c` and `b2c` machine types, use the `bx cs worker-add` command to add  worker nodes with the updated machine type.
 Then, remove the worker nodes that are using the deprecated machine types by using the `bx cs worker-rm` command.
 </p>